Nursing Home Trust Fund Thefts Increasing

 More than 1.5 million elderly individuals currently reside in more than 16,000 nursing homes across the United States.
 As the baby boomer generation ages (gracefully) the number of nursing home residents is likely to continue increasing.
-Nursing Home Abuse and neglect is a problem that is often discussed in media and amongst those who have loved ones in these facilities.
+Nursing Home Abuse in West Palm Beach and neglect is a problem that is often discussed in media and amongst those who have loved ones in these facilities.
 Unfortunately, another problem families will have to start worrying about is their loved ones finances.

 An expose by nationwide publication, USA Today, found that nursing home thefts are a growing problem.
 Since 2010 federal and state inspectors cited more than 1,500 nursing homes for the mismanagement of trust funds.
 Along with thievery, mismanagement also included the failure to protect these trust funds form theft.